By: Sarah Stone

 Campground

-Some volunteer groups offer the option of staying on a campground—or this might even be the only accommodation they can provide.
+Some international volunteer programs offer the option of staying on a campground—or this might even be the only accommodation they can provide.
 Campgrounds can range from rugged backcountry to a more modern site with running water or electricity, and depending on the time of year, it can be rainy and hot or extremely cold and dry.

 Volunteers usually are asked to bring their own camping equipment, or at least some of the supplies.
 Be sure you know well in advance what you’re expected to take on the project, as it can quickly eat through your budget.